Gabor Egervari, MD, PhD

 Bio

-Gabor completed medical training at the Semmelweis University in Hungary and obtained a PhD in neuroscience from the Icahn School of Medicine at Mount Sinai in New York.
+Dr. Gabor Egervari completed his medical training at the Semmelweis University in Hungary and obtained a PhD in neuroscience from the Icahn School of Medicine at Mount Sinai in New York.
 In Dr. Yasmin Hurd’s lab, he studied the effects of long-term heroin use on the neuroepigenome in post-mortem human brains and rodent models of heroin self-administration.
 Gabor then completed his postdoctoral training with Dr. Shelley Berger at the University of Pennsylvania, where he studied the role of nuclear metabolic enzymes in gene regulation.
-His laboratory explores the role of metabolic-epigenetic interactions in the healthy and diseased brain, with particular emphasis on substance use disorders and neurodegeneration.
+Dr. Gabor Egervari’s laboratory explores the role of metabolic-epigenetic interactions in the healthy and diseased brain, with particular emphasis on substance use disorders and neurodegeneration.

 Research